Enhydra-Games/StylizedRainSystem/README.md

 See the in engine tooltips for more detailed info.

 ### Tipps
-- The rain probability is checked every time the player enters a rain zone.
+- The rain probability is checked every time the player enters a Rain Zone.
 - You can check the RainZones array to see, if all Rain Zones are registered correctly.

 ## Usage Notes